wesdotphotography.com

 CS5 Post-Editing Steps:

-1. In Camera Raw, select the images you will be using.
+1. After making adjustments in on first image in Camera Raw, apply the same setting to the second image.
+Then select both images.
 To do this select your first image by clicking on the thumbnail.
-Then while holding the Ctrl button select each thumbnail to include it.
+Then while holding the Ctrl button select each thumbnail to include.
 In my case I had only 2 images but you can use several images with varying focal point front to back.

 2. Select Tools>Photoshop>Load Files into Photoshop Layers.